quanphan2906/blindblogging/server/README.txt

 FUTURE UPDATES:
 1. Change CommentModel so that other users can reply to comments
 2. OAuth
-3. Socket.io for comments: users can post comment/change/delete it
-4. Logout functionality
+3. Logout functionality
-5. Attach a list of users who like a post to that post
+4. Attach a list of users who like a post to that post
-6. Create a draft state of a post, saved in db but not published
+5. Create a draft state of a post, saved in db but not published